EniolaWebsterEsho/Eniola-Webster-Esho-Portfolio/README.md

 Analyzed datasets by performing statistical analysis like hypothesis testing and population distribution methods to get p-value and to determine null hypothesis rejection or not.

-One of the dataset used is LungCapData in R Studio which include age, height, smoke, caesarean and lung capacity information.
+One of the datasets used is LungCapData in R Studio which include age, height, smoke, caesarean and lung capacity information.
 I used t-test to determine the following:

 (a) whether or not the average lung capacity is greater than 8 with 98% confidence level